 MiCareerQuest Southeast, a regional initiative event, attended by high school students from school districts in Oakland, Livingston, Macomb, Monroe, Washtenaw and Wayne counties introduces students to career opportunities to four growing career quadrants: advanced manufacturing, construction, health sciences, and information technology.
 ECONOMIC DEVELOPMENT programs support the retention and expansion of existing businesses and entrepreneurs through a comprehensive range of services and information.
-The programs diversify Oakland County's economic base by attracting new companies throughout the world via its Emerging Sectors[®] initiative.
-Since its creation in 2004, the Emerging Sectors program has had 503 business successes and has attracted about \$4.93 billion in investment, creating approximately 50,406 jobs and retaining 36,427 jobs.
+The programs diversify Oakland County's economic base by attracting new companies throughout the world via its Emerging Sectors initiative.
+Since its creation in 2004 through December 2019, the Emerging Sectors program has had 547 business successes and has attracted about \$5.4 billion in investment, creating approximately 53,936 jobs and retaining 39,381 jobs.

 Due to its educated work force, Oakland County is well positioned to continue its transformation to the evolving knowledge-based economy.
-Approximately 57.7% of all county residents hold a degree from an institute of higher education.
+Approximately 59.2% of all County residents hold a degree from an institute of higher education.
 Oakland County has been investing for years in many of the industries that are prominent in the New Economy.
-Innovative programs such as Automation Alley, Emerging Sectors, Medical Main Street[®], and Tech248[®] continue to identify industries and businesses that are projected to have increasing employment opportunities, particularly those associated with professional and business services, health services, technology services, robotics, and advanced manufacturing.
+Innovative programs such as Automation Alley, Emerging Sectors, Medical Main Street, and Tech248 continue to identify industries and businesses that are projected to have increasing employment opportunities, particularly those associated with professional and business services, health services, technology services, robotics, and advanced manufacturing.